samodraland/apitizer/README.md

 Most of my projects are small to medium scale and need to be completed quickly.
 Therefore, I don’t have much time to try and use the existing frameworks out there for the backend side of my projects, but I use framework for the frontend side most of the time since I work as a Frontend Developer.
 I made this simple boilerplate to suit what I need for my projects.
 Now I decided to open source it.
 Maybe this boilerplate will work for you too.

+If you are willing to contribute please fork it to your own repo and create PR/MR when you are going to merge.

 ## What is Apitizer?

 Apitizer is a boilerplate to generate JSON/JSONP, XML and simple HTML template rendering.